Established in 1973

 The Pharmacy Practice Residency is a 52-week experiential learning program that provides a solid foundation for a career in clinical pharmacy.
 Training is facilitated by our team of preceptors who are respected experts in their field and have been recognized both within and outside the health authority.
 Through a variety of rotations in areas ranging across the spectrum of direct patient care, drug distribution, and pharmacy administration, Residents develop and refine skills pertaining to clinical pharmacy practice and are challenged to pursue excellence in their practice, both in the Residency Program and beyond.
 Upon completion of the Residency Program, our graduates are competent clinical pharmacy practitioners, qualified for practice in a diversity of clinical settings.

 The Island Health Pharmacy Practice Residency Program received full accreditation by the Canadian Pharmacy Residency Board (CPRB) in October 2015, and is affiliated with the University of British Columbia.
 Island Health is also accredited by Accreditation Canada (the most recent Accreditation Report can be found by clicking here).
 Residency rotations are largely based at the Royal Jubilee and Victoria General Hospitals, both teaching institutions located in Victoria, BC.
 Being the largest hospitals on Vancouver Island, these serve both the Greater Victoria area as well as the rest of the health authority in a referral capacity.
-All major medical services other than transplantation are provided.
+Rotations are also available at the Nanaimo Regional General Hospital and the Cowichan District Hospital in Duncan.

 What is the Goal of this Program?